cshangx/cshangx/README.md

-- 👋 Hi, I’m @cshangx, rising freshman in HS
+- 👋 Hi, I’m @cshangx, a junior in HS
-- 👀 I’m interested in learning programming (complete amateur) as well as STEM subjects like chemistry:(
+- 👀 I’m interested in learning programming as well as incorporating them into STEM subjects like chemistry
-- 🌱 I’m currently learning art, and animation (don't bother asking about the latter, idk how to program)
+- 🌱 I’m currently learning how to put art and science together
-- 💞️ I’m looking to collaborate on any future animation ideas I come up with (as i said, complete amateur)
+- 💞️ I’m looking to collaborate on any possible tech/art/science fair ideas
-- 📫 How to reach me: cshangx@gmail.com
+- 📫 How to reach me: cshangx@gmail.com, or on instagram: @_schuning

 <!---
 cshangx/cshangx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.